-Dundee Football Club in the Community Trust (DFC In The Community Trust) was established in November 2017 as a Scottish Charitable Incorporated Organisation (SCIO).
-Our purpose is to advance education and public participation in sport through the organisation of recreational activity leading to improvement in conditions of life for participants.
+The DFC in the Community Trust was established in November 2017 as a Scottish Charitable Incorporated Organisation (SCIO).
+The purpose is to promote education and public participation in sport through the organisation of recreational activities leading to an improvement in the participants’ living conditions.

--The advancement of public participation in sport by providing the opportunity for adults & the youth within the City of Dundee and surrounding area to train and play football.
+-The increase of public participation in sport, by providing the opportunity for adults & the youth within the City of Dundee and its surroundings; to train and play football.

--To organise recreational activities for people in Dundee and the surrounding area with the object of improving the health, fitness and wellbeing of people of all ages and genders through public participation in physical exercise.
+-To organise recreational activities for people living in Dundee and its surrounding areas with the purpose of improving the health, fitness and wellbeing of all people regardless of their ages or gender; through public participation in physical exercise.

--The advancement of education by providing funding and opportunities for the delivery of educational initiatives.
+-The advancement of education by providing fundings and opportunities for the delivery of educational initiatives.

 -To improve the social inclusion of people in the community.

-Since the formation in January 2018, the DFC in the Community Trust have gained financial awards from Erasmus+ and The Big Lottery Fund which has allowed them to seek 20 disadvantaged children aged 13-17 from the Dundee area in Scotland for a 12 weeks training course at Dens Park in subjects such as Discipline, Health, Nutrition, Basic Spanish, Writing skills, basically “Life Skills”.
-This has resulted in an exchange partnership with Fundacion Cordoba CF in October 2018, in which 20 children accompanied by 5 coaches, headed to Cordoba for a week of education and exchange.
+Since its creation in January 2018, the DFC in the Community Trust have gained several financial awards from Erasmus+ and The Big Lottery Fund; allowing them to provide a 12 weeks training course programme at Dens Park, approaching “Life skills” subjects, such as Discipline, Health, Nutrition, Basic Spanish, and Writing skills to 20 disadvantaged children aged 13-17 from the Dundee area in Scotland.
+This has resulted in an exchange partnership with Fundacion Cordoba CF in October 2018, in which 20 children accompanied by 5 coaches, headed to Cordoba for a week dedicated to education and exchange.

-The Trust also has a monthly “ Football Memories” a programme designed at Hampden Park, supported by Alzheimer’s Scotland.
-At each session, they have up to 24 participants who suffer this Dementia and entertain them with photos, videos, memories of Scottish and International football.
+The Trust also has a monthly “ Football Memories”, which is a programme supported by Alzheimer’s Scotland.
+At each session, up to 24 participants suffering from this illness are being entertained through pictures, videos, and memories of Scottish and International football.